A Stay at Fullerton Hotel, Singapore

 The moment you step off the plane and into Changi Airport, one is welcomed with a kaleidoscope of changing colourful blooms and plants spread over a number of landscapes INSIDE the terminals.

 Once outside the terminals, one is embraced with sight after sight of beautifully structured and well-maintained gardens, vibrant greenery and a medley of colours.
 Going through Customs was a breeze.
-Officials exceptionally courteous and respectful of elderly people like us😊.
-Our chauffeur was waiting for us and was almost “demanding” in us not touching any of the luggage
+Officials exceptionally courteous and respectful of elderly people like usđ.
+Our chauffeur was waiting for us and was almost âdemandingâ in us not touching any of the luggageâŠ. he had it all covered! âŠ. and as he drove us through the city and onto our hotel, he acted as our âtour guideâ in explaining all that we went past.

 Fullerton Hotel, Singapore

-We arrived at the Fullerton Hotel for our 6-day stay and staff scrambled to assist despite us looking probably a bit “scruffy” after the long flight😊.
+We arrived at the Fullerton Hotel for our 6-day stay and staff scrambled to assist despite us looking probably a bit “scruffy” after the long flightđ.
 We were escorted to check-in.
 Painless and then further escorted into our suite.

-Let me preface with “good call Frances” who as our travel agent, (Atour Travel Service), and knowing our comfort level, urged us to stay at this hotel.
+Let me preface with âgood call Francesâ who as our travel agent, (Atour Travel Service), and knowing our comfort level, urged us to stay at this hotel.

-Once the home of Singapore’s General Post Office, the building has been sensationally transformed into a stunning 5+ star hotel yet, in the process, the rich history of Singapore and the building has been encapsulated in the redesign, adornments, furnishings and new level in service.
+Once the home of Singaporeâs General Post Office, the building has been sensationally transformed into a stunning 5+ star hotel yet, in the process, the rich history of Singapore and the building has been encapsulated in the redesign, adornments, furnishings and new level in service.

 Our Palladian Suite (771) was exceptionally spacious with spectacular views from our balcony of the Singapore River, the Asia Civilization Museum, the Victoria Theater and the parks beyond.